mexiquin/Automated-Hello-World-Generator/README.md

 ## Purpose
 "Hello World" programs are in high demand.
-We're seeing a resurgence in need for this once trite string in unsuspected markets and even skilled colleagues are findind themselves [toiling at their creation](https://github.com/mexiquin/CS305_a5_collab) instead of addressing pressing, non-trivial problems.
+We're seeing a resurgence in need for this once trite string in unsuspected markets and even skilled colleagues are finding themselves [toiling at their creation](https://github.com/mexiquin/CS305_a5_collab) instead of addressing pressing, non-trivial problems.

 ![hello_world](https://user-images.githubusercontent.com/59481467/143139984-0afdc713-cc1b-45af-9421-f2e20a6dc350.gif)